linkeddatacenter/kees/README.md

 ## Core KEES concepts

-Lot of concepts used by KEES refer to the well known [Sematic Web Standards](https://www.w3.org/standards/semanticweb/) published by the World Wide Web Consortium ([W3C](https://w3.org/)).
+Lot of concepts used by KEES refer to the well known [Semantic Web Standards](https://www.w3.org/standards/semanticweb/) published by the World Wide Web Consortium ([W3C](https://w3.org/)).

 What is **data**?
 According with common sense, KEES defines data as words, numbers or in general any string of symbols.
 This concept is equivalent to the definition of "literal" in the [RDF] (Resource Data Framework).
 Example of data is the string  `xyz`, the numbers `123`, `33.22` or the URI `http://LinkedData.Center`.
 Note that the data is usually associated with a  _data type_ it is just a name that states a set of restrictions on symbols string that build up the data;  _data type_ is not the data meaning.